B.S., Indiana University

 Ph.D., University of Colorado

 A member of Haverford’s faculty since 1986, Edwards received her Ph.D. from the University of Colorado in molecular, cellular, and developmental biology and did post-doctoral research in tropical parasitology in Boston.
-She currently teaches courses that explore various facets of social justice, including how they are embodied in the health of communities and how they are informed by Quaker faith and practice.
-She is the director of Haverford's new interdisciplinary minor in Health Studies and currently serves as the faculty director of Haverford's Quaker Affairs Office.
+She began her career at Haverford in the Biology Department, and is currenlty a member of Independent College Programs.
+For the past 23 years, she has taught courses that explore various facets of social justice, including how they are embodied in the health of communities and how they are informed by Quaker faith and practice.
+She is the founding director of Haverford's new interdisciplinary minor in Health Studies and serves as the faculty director of Haverford's Quaker Affairs Office.
 Edwards was Director of the Center for Peace and Global Citizenship from 2003-2006 and is the founder of Haverford House, CPGC’s post-baccalaureate community-action program in Philadelphia.
-She is a convinced Friend and a member of Radnor Monthly Meeting; she serves on the Board of ProNica, a Quaker organization working in solidarity with community groups in Nicaragua, and on the Corporation of Haverford College.
+She is a convinced Friend and a member of Radnor Monthly Meeting and a sojourner at Boulder Friends Meeting, where she serves on the Indigenous Peoples Concerns Committee.
+In addition, she co-chairs the Capital Campaign Steering Committee for Pendle Hill, a Quaker study, retreat and conference center, and serves on the Corporation of Haverford College and on the International Advisory Committee for Projet Jeune Leader.
+She is a former board member of ProNica, a Quaker organization that works in solidarity with community groups in Nicaragua and leads delegations for North Americans to learn about the country, its history, its land, and its peoples.